 Laminate is much more hard-wearing than such options as solid and engineered wood floors, as it is a mix of woods covered with a laminated photograph top.
 This laminate does a particularly good job at protecting against minor water spillage, but that doesn't mean that it is completely waterproof.
 Pets messes are also particularly detrimental to laminate floors, and can cause rotting.

 To make sure your laminate has a long life, simply make sure you clean up any spillages as soon as they occur.
 Laminate can, and will, absorb water, and this can cause it to swell to three times its actual size.
 To protect your laminate, apply a sealant to the locking mechanisms when fitting the boards, as this will stop moisture from lingering in the cracks between laminate planks.

 Again, laminate is more resistant to scratches and scrapes than floors with solid wood in their exterior.
 However, it can still fall prey to the typical marks caused by furniture, heeled shoes and fine dirt.
 To prevent these marks, simply follow the same preventative steps that we recommend for solid and engineered wood floors.

-Vinyl flooring is particularly well suited to high traffic areas, and for this reason is often found in offices, hospitals and gyms.
-It is highly resistant to scrapes and scuffs, as well as being water resistant.
+Vinyl flooring & luxury vinyl tiles are particularly well suited to high traffic areas, and for this reason is often found in offices, hospitals and gyms.
+It is highly resistant to scrapes and scuffs, as well as being water-resistant.